 Using Mouthwash and Flossing

-After brushing, floss as many of the child's teeth as possible.
-Temporarily skip areas next to sores.
-Then follow up with mouthwash if the child is old enough to swish and spit.
-Choose an alcohol-free, antimicrobial mouthwash for children ages 2 and older; the rinse will not sting or irritate the canker sores.
-Finish your routine by applying a child-safe oral numbing gel on each sore to soothe the pain.
-Use the tip of a soft cotton swab to apply the medication.
+After brushing, help, or have your child floss (also referred to as interdental cleaning) as many teeth as possible.
+For the time being, skip areas next to the canker sores.
+If your child is old enough (age 2 and over), swishing and spitting an alcohol-free, antimicrobial mouthwash can be good for treating canker sores.
+Finish this routine by applying a child-safe oral numbing gel (canker sore medicine) on each sore to soothe the pain.
+You may use the tip of a soft cotton swab to apply the medication.

 Canker Sore Diet Tips

-Although canker sores are painful, they are not an excuse to give up on daily oral care.
-Work slowly, use alcohol-free dental products and offer a diet of bland, soft foods until your child's mouth fully heals.
+According to the Mayo Clinic, minor canker sores take anywhere from one to two weeks to clear up.
+Although canker sores are painful, you should still encourage your child to keep up with daily oral care.
+Be patient with your little patient.
+Use alcohol-free dental products and offer a diet of bland, soft foods until your child’s mouth is all better.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.